The Airmen's Stories - F/Lt. J E Boulton

 He shared a He111 on 7th September with Sergeant DA Helcke of 504 Squadron.
 The enemy aircraft crashed on to Goodwin Sands.

-In an engagement over Croydon on the 9th, Boulton collided with an unidentified Hurricane, lost control and struck a Me110 amidships.
+In an engagement over Croydon on the 9th, Boulton collided with Hurricane R4084, flown by F/Lt.
+GL Sinclair.
+Boulton lost control and struck a Me110 amidships.
 He did not bale out.
 The Hurricane crashed and burst into flames in Woodmansterne Lane, Woodmansterne.

 Boulton is buried in Bandon Hill Cemetery, Beddington, Surrey.
 He was awarded the Czech Military Cross (gazetted 10th January 1941).